GeorgePanagiotakis14/Public-library-internship-Sparta/week-01/week-01-report.md

 Additionally, the setup process included the installation and configuration of the Apache HTTP Server, which provides a stable, production-level environment for serving PHP applications.
 Apache enables the web server to deliver PHP pages reliably and is commonly used in combination with MySQL to create full-stack web applications.

-The following sections describe the installation steps for MySQL and Apache, as well as how they integrate with the overall project architecture.
+The following sections describe the installation steps for **MySQL** and **Apache**, as well as how they integrate with the overall project architecture.

 ## 3️⃣ MySQL Database (MySQL Server)